Lionsberg/lionsberg-wiki/Lionsberg Platform.md

 # Lionsberg Platform

 The Lionsberg Platform is a comprehensive and collaborative online platform designed to facilitate the co-creation of a better future for all.
 It serves as a hub for individuals, communities, and organizations to share knowledge, resources, and best practices related to addressing the [[Meta Crisis]] and building a more just, regenerative, and thriving world.
-The platform is named after the mythical "city on a hill" of Lionsberg, which represents an idealized Vision of a regenerative and harmonious society.
+The platform is named after the mythical "city on a hill" of Lionsberg, which represents an idealized Vision of the regenerative and harmonious society we are co-creating.

 Key features of the Lionsberg Platform include: